| Remotely

 with the petit ponar sediment grab when collecting samples for grainsize

 analysis and habitat groundtruthing.
+In

 addition to the ROV and drop camera systems described above, underwater